 Es gezunterhayt!

-Commercially, supply and demand dictate prices.
-Unfortunately, over the last 50 years the powers that be worked very hard to convince society that fats are the enemy of health.
+Over the last fifty years the powers that be have worked very hard to convince society that fats are the enemy of health.
 Therefore, demand for the nutrition that powers hard work has greatly dropped.

-But!
-Our research reveals that there ARE a few commercial sources where one can buy schmaltz.
-When you click any of the following links, we hope the product is not sold out...
+If you do not render your own chicken fat, our research reveals that there ARE a few commercial sources where one can buy schmaltz.
+We hope the products are not sold out...

 You will LOVE the flavor and the health benefits of the schmaltz and gribenes that you produce from your own American Bresse Chickens!